django-commons/django-typer/doc/source/shell_completion.rst

 |

-Shell completions are helpful suggestions that are displayed when you press the ``<TAB>`` key while typing a command in a shell.
+Shell completions are helpful suggestions displayed when you press the ``<TAB>`` key while typing a command in a shell.
 They are especially useful when you are not sure about the exact name of a command, its options, its arguments or the potential values of either.